 Oven pork steaks with a tasty satay sauce – an easy weeknight meal with an oriental twist.

 This meal had all the flavour of a chinese style stir fry – but much less hassle.
-I was able to make a cake for pudding while it was cooking.
+I was able to make a cake for pudding while it was cooking, or cook the rice and veg and do some jobs around the kitchen.
 For a super easy dinner sling some chips in the oven with them.

 - 2 pork steaks

-- 3 deserstpoons peanut butter (I use a natural 100% peanut one but any will work)
+- 3 tbsp peanut butter I use a natural 100% peanut one but any will work

-- In a measuring jug, mix the peanut butter cornflour, chilli and soy sauce to a paste.
-Then add freshly boiled water to make the sauce up to 300ml.
+Mix the peanut butter, cornflour/cornstarch, chilli and soy sauce to a paste.
+Then add 300ml/20 floz freshly boiled water, stirring it in gradually.

 - Place the steaks in a casserole dish and pour the sauce over them.

 - We served them with rice and steamed veg to keep the oriental feel.

 Updated from the original version published on 18 March 2016